 Many different types of birds—finches, grosbeaks, chickadees, nuthatches, cardinals, doves, and many more—will happily visit feeders filled with birdseed.
-If those feeders aren’t properly placed, however, birds may not find them easily.
+If those feeders aren’t properly placed, however, small birds may not find them easily.
 Or, they may not feel comfortable feeding.

 Considerations for Bird Feeder Placement

 There are many factors to consider when deciding where to hang a new seed feeder.
 The type of feeder matters, as well as what seeds are offered.
 If a feeder is only filled with seed, it should be placed near brushy areas.
 That’s where seed-eating birds feel safest.
-If the feeder also offers a suet cake, however, placing it closer to large trees where woodpeckers will feed can make birds more comfortable.

 See also: Where to Hang Your Hummingbird Feeders